mviereck/runx/README.md

    ```
 ### Installation in Cygwin
  - Run the Cygwin installer and install packages `xinit`, `xwininfo`, `xauth` and `wget`.
- - In Cygwin terminal, run the commands:
+ - In Cygwin terminal run the commands:
    ```
    wget https://github.com/mviereck/runx/blob/master/runx -O /usr/local/bin/runx
    chmod +x /usr/local/bin/runx
    ```
 ### Installation in MSYS2
- - Constraints in MSYS2:
-   - MSYS2 does not provide `xauth` to create authentication cookies to restrict access to the X server.
-For that reason, using `runix` in MSYS2 is possible, but discouraged.
-   - In MSYS2 `runx` only supports X server VcXsrv, but not XWin.
- - Run the commands:
+ - In MSYS2 terminal run the commands:
    ```
    mkdir /usr/local/bin
    wget https://github.com/mviereck/runx/blob/master/runx -O /usr/local/bin/runx
    chmod +x /usr/local/bin/runx
    ```
+ - Constraints in MSYS2:
+   - MSYS2 does not provide `xauth` to create authentication cookies to restrict access to the X server.
+For that reason, using `runix` in MSYS2 is possible, but discouraged.
+   - In MSYS2 `runx` only supports X server VcXsrv, but not XWin.

 ## GPU hardware acceleration
 `runx` supports GPU hardware accelerated graphics with option `--gpu`.
  - GPU access can cause issues with X server VcXsrv, especially with NVIDIA cards.
-For that reason, GPU usage is disabled by defalt in `runx`.
+For that reason, GPU usage is disabled by default in `runx`.
  - If you encounter issues with option `--gpu`, try X server XWin instead of VcXsrv.

 ## Usage examples